 However, there are tradeoffs to the cloud.
 On a single server, where the database is sharing an operating system with the webserver, there is no communication latency executing a MySQL query during a page load.
 In a distributed scenario, this same transaction may take one or two milliseconds to traverse servers.
 While this does not seem like a prohibitively long time, loading a single page may execute hundreds of mysql queries.
 The aggregate result will be that moving to the cloud can slow an inefficient site down.

 There are a number of solutions for optimizing your site for the cloud.
 A site should be built with a clear idea of what an acceptable performance profile is for anonymous and logged in users.
 Establishing this first can drive the site architecture and caching strategy.
 Here are other important steps:

-- Redis Caching: By offsetting database requests using Redis as the caching backend, you can greatly reduce the number of round trips required to build a page.
+- Object Caching: By offsetting database requests using Object Cache as the caching backend, you can greatly reduce the number of round trips required to build a page.

 - Module Evaluation: Lowering the number of enabled modules will reduce the overhead required by Drupal to perform any operation.

 By taking steps to optimize your site to take advantage of a cloud architecture, you’ll improve your users site experience and satisfaction.